sentienthouseplant/SentientHousePlant/README.md

-- 👋 Hi, I’m @Jackbytes
+- ✍️ Hi, I’m @Jackbytes
-- 👀 I’m interested in ...
+- 👀 I’m interested in using software creatively and to help people.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Javascript and Unity.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything!
-- 📫 How to reach me ...
+- 📫 How to reach me: jackjharrington@icloud.com

 <!---
 Jackbytes/Jackbytes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.